 Defense of fair housing claims and claims arising under Title III of the Americans With Disabilities Act (access to public accommodations).

-Aaron regularly represents clients in proceedings before administrative agencies, including the Equal Employment Opportunity Commission, Texas Workforce Commission, U.S. Department of Labor, Occupational Safety and Health Administration, Texas Medical Board, Texas Board of Nursing, Texas Department of Licensing and Regulation, and the City of Austin's Fair Housing and Equal Employment Office, including appeals of administrative decisions in both district court and the Court of Appeals.
+Aaron regularly represents clients in proceedings before administrative agencies, including the Equal Employment Opportunity Commission, Texas Workforce Commission, U.S. Department of Labor, Occupational Safety and Health Administration, Texas Medical Board, Texas Board of Legal Examiners, Texas Board of Nursing, Texas Department of Licensing and Regulation, and the City of Austin's Fair Housing and Equal Employment Office, including appeals of administrative decisions in both district court and the Court of Appeals.
 Aaron also represents his clients' interests in mediation and binding arbitration, including arbitration before JAMS and AAA .